-Are eggs something you can give to your cat?
-Cats are not bothered by philosophical questions.
-They do not care if the chicken or the egg came first.
+Can eggs be given your pet cat?
+Felines aren’t bothered by philosophical questions and don’t care if the chicken or the egg came first.
 They just want the chicken or the egg!

 Studies show that even domestic cats that are allowed to roam freely in rural areas still obtain about 70 to 90 percent of their food from natural prey.

 Most cats love the taste of eggs, and people believe that feeding them eggs is beneficial to their coats, keeping their fur shiny and silky smooth.

 Can I give my cat Eggs?
 Answer: Occasionally, if Boiled.

 The digestive systems of cats can process eggs.
-If the eggs are boiled, it is not a problem to feed them to your cat.
+If the eggs are boiled, it isn’t a problem to feed them to your cat.
 The feline diet is one that is very high in protein.
 Eggs are an excellent source of protein.
 In addition to the large quantity of protein contained in eggs, they also contain amino acids that are essential for cats.

 It is not advisable to give your cat raw eggs because of the risk of bacterial food poisoning.
 Raw eggs also contain a protein known as avidin that disrupts the absorption of vitamin B.